The Complexity of Online Bribery in Sequential Elections: Preliminaries

 There is a slight overloading of notation above, in that we have not explicitly listed in the structure the location of the mentioned extra data.
 In fact, our actual definition is that the first and last components of the 3-tuple $V$ are lists of tuples, and the middle component is a single tuple.
 Each of these contain the appropriate information, as mentioned above.
 For example, for priced, weighted bribery: \begin{enumerate} \item the elements of the list $V_{<u}$ will be 5-tuples $(v_i,p_i,w_i,\sigma_i,b_i)$ whose components respectively are the voter's name, the voter's price, the voter's weight, the voter's cast ballot (which is the voter's original preference order if the voter was not bribed and is whatever the voter was bribed into casting if the voter was bribed), and a bit specifying whether that vote resulted from being bribed, \item the middle component of $V$ will be a tuple that contains the first four of those five components, and \item the elements of the list $V_{>u}$ will contain the first three of the above-mentioned five components. \end{enumerate} Similarly, for example, for unpriced, unweighted bribery, the three tuple types would respectively have three components, two components, and one component.

 As a remaining tidbit of notational overloading, in some places we will speak of $u$ when we in fact mean the voter name that is the first component of the tuple that makes up the middle tuple of $V$.
 That is, we will use $u$ both for a tuple that names $u$ and gives some of its properties, and as a stand-in for the voter him- or herself.
 Which use we mean will always be clear from context.
+(We mention in passing that the fact that our voters and candidates have names is consistent with the existing line of work on online elections, see, e.g.,~\cite{hem-hem-rot:j:online-manipulation,hem-hem-rot:j:online-voter-control}, though it also is in keeping with that fact that voters and candidates typically truly do have names.
+We will at times use this in proofs.)

 Let us, with the above in hand, define our notions of online bribery for sequential elections.
 Settings can independently allow or not allow prices and weights, and so we have four basic types of bribery in our online, sequential model, each having both constructive and destructive versions.